Basement Stair Handrail Requirements In South Jordan, UT

 4. What is the difference between a guardrail and a handrail?

-When using the stairs, handrails offer assistance for your hold.
+When using the stairs, handrails provide support for your grip.
 Guardrails stop falls from high places, such as landings or exposed stair sides.

 5. Do South Jordan building codes require permits for stair updates?

 Yes.
-Permits and inspections are necessary for a lot of basement remodeling projects that include stair changes.
+Permits and inspections are required for many basement remodeling projects that involve stair changes.

 “Need your basement stairs updated to meet code?
 Contact South Jordan’s trusted basement remodeling professionals for safe, compliant stair installation.”